- How do I order a transcript? What is the cost?

 - Will I need an NNU post office box?

-Undergraduate students will need an NNU post office box.
+Undergraduate students in the College of Arts and Sciences will need an NNU post office box.
 The primary communication from professors, administrators and campus messages is the NNU e-mail system, but since not all information can or should be emailed, the secondary means is your NNU post office box.
 It is essential for you to have an NNU post office box.

 - May I use an e-mail address other than the assigned NNU e-mail?